 Officially called the Republic of Cyprus (the Turkish area is the Turkish Federated State of Cyprus, though this government is not recognized by any country except Turkey.)
-Only the Republic of Cyprus has official diplomatic recognition by international countries, The European Union, and so forth.Recent History of Cyprus:
+Only the Republic of Cyprus has official diplomatic recognition by international countries, including The European Union, and USA.Recent History of Cyprus:

 1571 to 1878 - Ottoman Rule

 1878 - Cyprus given over to Britain for administrative government control, though officially still under Turkish sovereignty.
 The declared British goals at this time was to prevent Russian encroachment over the disintegrating control of the Sultan in Istanbul with various Ottoman territories.

 1914 - When Turkey and Britain became official adversaries with the onset of World War I, Britain officially annexes Cyprus.

 1915 - Britain offers to transfer Cyprus to Greek control in exchange for Greek participation in a conflict between Serbia and Bulgaria.
 Greece doesn't pursue this bargain.

 1923 - Turkey gives official recognition of British rule of Cyprus at the Treaty of Lausanne.

 1931 - Long-standing efforts using petitions from Greek Cypriots (for Enosis* with Greece) and counter-petitions by Turkish Cypriots (to prevent Enosis) lead to violent riots in Nicosia.